Simply copy and paste the following command line in your terminal to create your first Strapi project.

 If 2018 saw the rise and acceptance of GraphQL, THE missing link to truly allowing complete Headless CMS implementation; then in 2019 all companies achieve their destiny and liberate themselves from the reliance on monolithic applications, data constraints, wasted developer time and resources.
 Developing efficient API first applications is now possible.
 Strapi fills the gap of application management.
 You build the app or site, and managing it is now possible for anyone on your team.

 So, first of all, Happy New Year!
 The curtain closed for 2018.
-As we start in 2019 we wanted to share a few statistics, events and announcements.
-These that built last year and prepared for this one.
+As we start in 2019 we wanted to share a few statistics, events and announcements about the things we've built last year and prepared for the next.

 Over the last 12 months, Strapi grew:

 Users downloaded Strapi 120K times in 2018, vs. 19K times in 2017.
 It is now used by thousands of companies the world over.
 Companies committed to full control of their data, security and their tech stack.
 We are proud to count a growing number of web agencies and freelancers who migrated to Strapi.
 They delivered their projects faster and maintained future security over their stack.

 The numbers speak for themselves.
 2018 was super exciting and made Strapi the most advanced open-source, Node.js based, Headless CMS!

 Strapi takes over the Headless CMS space in 2019, by section:

 Let’s look at our most important achievements for 2018!